cryptimeleon/incentive-system/README.md

 ## Getting Started

-The project consists of three main components: The cryptographic protocols in the _cryptoprotocol_ package, an android application in the _app_ package, and several spring boot webservices in the _services_ package.
+The project consists of three main components: The cryptographic protocols in the _crypto_ package, an android application in the _app_ package, and several spring boot webservices in the _services_ package.

 To build the project, you need Java 11 and Android SDK 30 (can be installed with [sdkmanager](https://developer.android.com/studio/command-line/sdkmanager) or via Android Studio).